simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/README.md

 ------------------------------------------------
 # Workflow

-The DATA and RESULTS folders need to be downloaded from the Edmond repository (**LINK**).
-Once these are place in the ANALYSIS folder everything should work.
+The `DATA` and `RESULTS` folders need to be downloaded from the Edmond repository (**LINK**).
+Once these are place in the `ANALYSIS` folder everything should work.

 Make sure your working directory is the main repo folder.
-This is automatically the case if you open the `.Rproj` file and run everything from there.
+This is automatically the case if you open the `project.Rproj` file and run everything from there.

 All steps can be sourced individually using the source botton in R Studio or by just running all the lines. `ANALYSIS/CODE/00_set_up.R` gets sourced from within all other scripts and takes care of the set-up.
 If you want to run the full pipeline you can also run: